z1000biker/pythondeviceorientation/README.md

 The updated rotation is reflected in the 3D model, allowing users to see how their device's orientation changes in real-time.

 Usage: Please create a template folder to store the index.html file under the folder that the python file resides.

+The index.html file should be run in your mobile device.

+The Device Motion API requires a secure context (HTTPS) to work in most browsers.
+If you're running your Flask app locally, you might be accessing it via http://.
+To resolve this, you can:

+Use a tunneling service like ngrok to expose your local server over HTTPS.

+Here’s how to do it:

+Install ngrok if you haven't already.

+Run your Flask app.

+In a new terminal, run

+ngrok http 5000

+Ngrok will provide you with a public HTTPS URL.
+Use this URL to access your Flask app from your Android device.